rellbows/ftserv_ftclient/README.txt

 3. Implement username/password access to server.
 4. Allow client to change directory on the server.
 5. Transfer files additional to text files (e.g. binary files).
+6. Need to investigate and silence/address all compilation errors in 'ftserv.c' file. *Note: A lot of warnings about different data types/implicit conversions for dealing with the size of the file to be sent.*
+7. Fine tune makefile.
+Need clean function.